[Guide] 6 IT Marketing Tips that Work in 2024

 - The remaining 7 percent will be spent on miscellaneous items, including tracking of content marketing KPIs, influencer outreach, etc.

 Building an actionable and comprehensive IT marketing plan and strategy is not a day’s job.
-Here are six crucial steps IT marketers and managers must undertake to get the plan right from day 1.
+Here are five crucial steps IT marketers and managers must undertake to get the plan right from day 1.

-Step #1: Choose the Right Content Marketing Partner
+Step #1: Choose the right content marketing partner

 With that in mind, the first step to implementing an excellent IT marketing plan is to make due diligence in order to hire the right agency.
 Digital Authority Partners has created a handy 95-question guide that’ll help you zero in on the perfect IT marketing agency for your planning needs.

-Step #2: Define your Marketing Objectives and customer needs
+Step #2: Define your marketing objectives and customer needs

 Do you want to grow your online presence?
 Generate more leads?
 Retain existing customers?
 Promote a new IT product or service?
 Improve brand loyalty?
 Whatever your marketing objectives are, ensure that they are well-defined and that they align with your customer's needs and expectations.

 Use surveys, social media engagement, and feedback to understand your customer needs better.
 More crucially, ask yourself the following 5 questions about your customer:

 - Where does your customer spend most of their time online?

 - What drives your customer's buying decision?